This listing has the most popular offer available in the website

-Ride bitless and barefoot horses over Exmoor National Park, with views across the Bristol Channel to South Wales, riding over Selworthy Beacon, Dunkery Beacon, Webbers Post, Ley Hill and Porlock Hill.
+Ride bitless and barefoot horses over Exmoor National Park, with views across the Bristol Channel to South Wales, riding over Selworthy Beacon, Dunkery Beacon, Webbers Post, Ley Hill or Porlock Hill.
 Some of the most beautiful riding countryside in the UK, on well schooled quiet but forward going horses.
 You can also enjoy our Gentle Horse and Rider Workshop to help you understand our unique training methods, and the way our horses communicate with us with trust and respect.
 Our farm is over 550 years old, staying in a delightful 15th century farmhouse, in single, double or group rooms, all within short walking distance from the delightful village of Porlock.
 Many people from all over the world return year after year to ride with us!

 Exmoor Riding is a delightful homely farmhouse bed and breakfast in Exmoor, a 15th-century national trust farmhouse, within Holnicote Estate, Exmoor National Park, Porlock Vale.